 The Numerous studies and initiatives have been completed with public input in support of the Official Plan Amendment No. 42.
 The Natural Heritage Strategy is an integral part of OPA 42 and was initiated in 2004.
 The development of the criteria for the Natural Heritage System underwent extensive public engagement in 2008 and 2009.
 In July 2009, Council directed staff to use the March 2009 Natural Heritage Strategy as the basis for the development of the Natural Heritage System and policies for inclusion in the Official Plan Update.
 In February 2010, the City released the draft mapping and policies for the Natural Heritage System for public review and input.
-The Natural Heritage System and policies included in OPA 42 include the refined mapping and policies resulting from the input received since February 2010.
+The Natural Heritage System and policies resulting from the input received since February 2010.